 Recommended Michelle from Moyer Memoirs

 Denver, Colorado is a destination to add to your relaxing USA vacation list if you are a nature-lover.
 Yes, Denver is an active city with its share of museums, wall murals, shopping districts, and tourist sites.
-However, as an alternative, there are relaxing day trips from the city that will provide you with the much-needed luxurious escape from reality.
+However, as an alternative, there are relaxing day trips from the city that will provide you with a much-needed luxurious escape from reality.

-In addition to easy access to the Rocky Mountain National Park that is listed as the previous vacation idea, there are many other nearby outdoor sites to hike through the American countryside and enjoy nature’s finest creations.
+In addition to easy access to the Rocky Mountain National Park which is listed as the previous vacation idea, there are many other nearby outdoor sites to hike through the American countryside and enjoy nature’s finest creations.

 A short drive from Denver are the Red Rocks hiking trails that are located surrounding the Red Rocks Amphitheatre.
 The huge entertainment pavilion is built among the gigantic red rocks and the hiking trails run all around the park to provide beautiful views of the rocks.